WE PAY BY THE TON for your farm scrap in East Central Saskatchewan.

 As a second generation farmer and metal recycler, I carefully consider your property and respect it like my own.

-Saskatchewan mobile scrap metal recycling
+Mobile scrap metal recycling

 Our Commitment to Integrity

+Upfront cash is fast, but is it accurate?
 We use advanced onboard scale technology and provide actual weight tickets, ensuring you get the correct value for your scrap metal.
 At MPH, we believe in fairness and accuracy for everyone.
 Our mobile metal recycling rates are competitive and vary based on the type of material, quantity, and current world market conditions.
 Trust MPH to give you the honest price you deserve.

 Our Values